sfaleron/ConfigNG/readme.rst

-children are defined by a command, ``%dict`` or ``%odict``. they may be inline or external. an inline child begins with an open brace at the end of the line started by the dict or odict, and ends with a close brace on a line by itself. an externally defined child has a filename to load, as though included.
+children are defined by a command, ``%dict`` or ``%odict``. they may be inline or external. an inline child begins with an open brace at the end of the line, and ends with a close brace on a line by itself. an externally defined child has a filename to load, as though included.

 Tips and Tricks